 Love to Eat.
 Love to Grow.
 Grow to Eat.

 From this statement and the desire to inspire and enable others to grow their own array of crops that are delicious and nutritious or functional, Great Lakes Staple Seeds took life.
-We've been raising crops for many, many years and even offered a CSA on a small scale.
+We've been raising crops from our own saved seeds for many, many years and even offered a CSA on a small scale.
 Our CSA experience of providing families with local, responsibly grown produce revealed to us our true passion - seeds.
 Consuming local produce is a key component toward a goal of creating and sustaining food security at a family or community level; however, that goal is undermined when seed for the produce originates outside the area.
 Local food security begins with local, regionally adapted seeds.

 Each and every seed we offer is Michigan grown.
 Every variety with one special exception is grown by us on our southeast Michigan homestead using ecologically responsible and regenerative cultivation methods.
 The singular exception is Kurzer's Calico Traveler Lima Bean .